 Cork-Lid Trapdoor Spider (Ummidia spp.)

-Detailing the identifying qualities of the Cork-Lid Trapdoor Spider, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Cork-Lid Trapdoor Spider.

 Shallow bunkers covered with spider silk and debris hide stealthy Cork-Lid Trapdoor Spiders from unsuspecting nearby prey.

 The 'hider' also does the seeking in this life-and-death game of "What's for Dinner".
-Cork-Lid Trapdoor Spiders dig out tunnels in the ground close to walkways used by bugs, lizards and small mammals using their mouthparts and legs.
-This increases the likelihood of catching something.
-They use their silk to create a lid to cover it.
-The lid is made to fit the exact size of the opening, like a cork in a bottle.
-The spider also gives it a hinge so it can run out to attack or chase down and insect without losing it.
-The lid closes on its own, concealing the retreat.
-Once the spider senses the presence of a passerby (likely by vibration or tremors), it flips up the trapdoor, grabs its meal, it returns to the retreat to consume it.
+A Cork-Lid Trapdoor Spider digs out a tunnel in the ground using its mouthparts and legs.
+It places it close to walkways frequently used by bugs, lizards and small mammals, increasing the likelihood of catching something.
+Using spider silk, it creates a hinged lid to cover the burrow.
+A hinge offers easy concealment for the retreat and ensures the burrow will not lose its lid if thrown open quickly.
+This trapdoor is made to fit the exact size of the opening, like a cork stopper.
+Once a spider inside the burrow senses the vibration or tremor of a passerby, it flips up the trapdoor, grabs its meal, and drags it into the retreat to consume it.

-This family of spiders are smaller and less hairy than Tarantulas, but they come from the same infraorder so they are distant relatives.
-Females use the tunnel to lay eggs and raise young spiderlings.
-Unlike other types of spiders, the mother stays in the nursery, protecting them from parasitic predators like wasps until the spiderlings are able to forge out on their own.
+This family of spiders comprises smaller and less hairy spiders than Tarantulas, but they come from the same infraorder so they are distant relatives.
+Females also use the tunnel to lay eggs and raise young spiderlings.
+Unlike other types of spiders, the mother stays in the nursery, protecting her offspring from parasitic predators like wasps until the spiderlings are able to forge out on their own.